SarthakMakhija/blast/README.md

 Another detail, our servers accept protobuf encoded messages as byte slices, so the tool should be able to send the load (/byte slice) in a format that the target servers can decode.
 Almost all distributed systems accept payloads in a very specific format.
 For example, [JunoDB](https://github.com/paypal/junodb) sends (and receives) [OperationalMessage](https://github.com/paypal/junodb/blob/ca68aa14734768fd047b66ea0b7e6316b15fef16/pkg/proto/opMsg.go#L33) encoded as byte slice.

 All we needed was a tool that can send load (or specific load) on target TCP servers, read responses from those servers and present a decent :) report.
-This was an opportunity to build **blast**.
+This was an opportunity to build **blast**. **blast** is inspired from [hey](https://github.com/rakyll/hey), which is an HTTP load generator in golang.

 ## Features